Faculty of PhilosophyTranscultural Studies

 The degree programme Transcultural Studies is very research-oriented.
 Therefore it predominantly prepares graduates for careers in international scientific organisations.
 As a result, many graduates choose to enrol in doctorate programmes upon graduation.
 They also often work in international NGOs, foundations, in the arts and culture industry as well as in marketing and HR at international businesses.

-I chose the Master’s degree programme Transcultural Studies because I want to build on what I learned in my undergraduate studies and develop competencies in interdisciplinary research.
-I think transcultural approaches offer many inspiring possibilities and encourage challenging established boundaries.
+I chose the Master’s degree programme Transcultural Studies because I would like to build on what I learned in my undergraduate studies and develop competencies in interdisciplinary research.
+I think transcultural approaches offer many inspiring possibilities and encourage dealing critically with established boundaries.

 Hikari Bun, 26, Transcultural Studies